Data privacy

 CH-8006 Zurich

-The following data protection officer is the point of contact for data subjects and the contact person for supervisory authorities in the event of enquiries relating to data protection law:
+The following data protection officer is the point of contact for data subjects and the contact person in the event of enquiries relating to data protection law:

 Foundation Patient Safety Switzerland